-If an incumbent Director does not receive the number of votes required for re-election (other than in an election that is subject to a plurality voting standard under the Company's By-laws), such incumbent Director is expected, promptly following certification of the shareholder vote, to submit to the Board his or her offer to resign from the Board for consideration in accordance with the following procedures, all of which procedures shall be completed within 90 days following certification of the shareholder vote:
+If an incumbent Director does not receive the number of votes required for re-election (other than in an election that is subject to a plurality voting standard under the Company's Bylaws), such incumbent Director is expected, promptly following certification of the shareholder vote, to submit to the Board his or her offer to resign from the Board for consideration in accordance with the following procedures, all of which procedures shall be completed within 90 days following certification of the shareholder vote:

-- The N&G Committee shall promptly consider the resignation submitted by such (a) incumbent Director and recommend to the Board the action to be taken with respect to the resignation offer.
-Such action may range from accepting the resignation, to maintaining such incumbent Director but addressing what the N&G Committee believes to be the underlying cause of the withheld votes, to resolving that such incumbent Director will not be re-nominated for election in the future, to rejecting the resignation, to such other action that the N&G Committee determines to be in the best interests of the Company and its shareholders.
-In reaching its recommendation, the N&G Committee shall consider all factors it deems relevant, including, without limitation, any stated reasons why shareholders withheld votes from such incumbent Director that have been communicated to the Board, any alternatives for curing the underlying cause of the withheld votes, the length of service and qualifications of such incumbent Director, such incumbent Director's past and expected future contributions to the Company and the overall composition of the Board (including whether accepting the resignation would cause the Company to fail to satisfy any applicable Securities and Exchange Commission, NASDAQ or other requirements). - (b) The Board shall act on the N&G Committee's recommendation and consider the factors considered by the N&G Committee and such additional information and factors the Board believes to be relevant. - (c) Following the Board's determination, the Company shall promptly publicly disclose in a document filed or furnished with the SEC the Board's decision regarding the action to be taken with respect to such incumbent Director's resignation.
-If the Board's decision is to not accept the resignation, such disclosure shall include the Board's reasons for not accepting the resignation. - (d) It is expected that no such incumbent Director will participate in the N&G Committee's or the Board's deliberations and voting regarding what action to take in response to any such incumbent Director's resignation, except as otherwise provided in the next sentence.
-Before voting, the N&G Committee and the Board will afford such incumbent Director an opportunity to provide the N&G Committee or the Board with any information or statement that he or she deems relevant. - (e) If the Board accepts a Director's resignation, or if a nominee for Director is not elected and is not an incumbent Director, then the Board may fill the resulting vacancy in accordance with Section 2.6 of the By-laws.
+(a) The ESG Committee shall promptly consider the resignation submitted by such incumbent Director and recommend to the Board the action to be taken with respect to the resignation offer.
+Such action may range from accepting the resignation, to maintaining such incumbent Director but addressing what the ESG Committee believes to be the underlying cause of the withheld votes, to resolving that such incumbent Director will not be re-nominated for election in the future, to rejecting the resignation, or to such other action that the ESG Committee determines to be in the best interests of the Company and its shareholders.
+In reaching its recommendation, the ESG Committee shall consider all factors it deems relevant, including, without limitation, any stated reasons why shareholders withheld votes from such incumbent Director that have been communicated to the Board, any alternatives for curing the underlying cause of the withheld votes, the length of service and qualifications of such incumbent Director, such incumbent Director's past and expected future contributions to the Company and the overall composition of the Board (including whether accepting the resignation would cause the Company to fail to satisfy any applicable Securities and Exchange Commission, Nasdaq or other requirements).

+- (b) The Board shall act on the ESG Committee's recommendation and consider the factors considered by the ESG Committee and such additional information and factors the Board believes to be relevant. - (c) Following the Board's determination, the Company shall promptly publicly disclose in a document filed or furnished with the SEC the Board's decision regarding the action to be taken with respect to such incumbent Director's resignation.
+If the Board's decision is to not accept the resignation, such disclosure shall include the Board's reasons for not accepting the resignation. - (d) It is expected that no such incumbent Director will participate in the ESG Committee's or the Board's deliberations and voting regarding what action to take in response to any such incumbent Director's resignation, except as otherwise provided in the next sentence.
+Before voting, the ESG Committee and the Board will afford such incumbent Director an opportunity to provide the ESG Committee or the Board with any information or statement that he or she deems relevant. - (e) If the Board accepts a Director's resignation, or if a nominee for Director is not elected, then the Board may fill the resulting vacancy in accordance with Section 2.6 of the Bylaws.